jade243/BlockchainSimulator/README.md

 * On windows, have a look to Microsoft MPI
 * Mac OS: Open-mpi or Mpich

-Then, you need to compile the code and run the code with the following commands :
+Then, you need to compile and run the code with the following commands :

 ```
 make